annagirimokshith/ViDubb/README.md

 * **Technical Implementation:** Leverages a pre-trained emotion recognition model, such as the one provided by SpeechBrain, to analyze the emotions expressed in the audio segments.
 The model classifies emotions into categories like anger, happiness, sadness, and neutral.

 **- Audio Synthesis**
-* **Technical Implementation:** Employs a text-to-speech (TTS) system, such as the one provided by the TTS library, to synthesize audio from the translated text.
+* **Technical Implementation:**
+  - **Coqui TTS:** Employs a text-to-speech (TTS) system, such as the one provided by the TTS library, to synthesize audio from the translated text.
 The TTS system can be further customized to match the speaker's voice and emotion.
+  - **Google Cloud TTS:** Uses Google's neural text-to-speech API for premium voice quality with multiple voice options and enhanced naturalness.

 **- Audio and Video Synchronization**
 * **Technical Implementation:** Leverages FFmpeg to synchronize the generated audio with the original video, ensuring that the lip movements align with the spoken words.